mesosphere/spark/docs/security.md

 option.
 The same secret is shared by all Spark applications and daemons in that case, which limits the security of these deployments, especially on multi-tenant clusters.

-The REST Submission Server and the MesosClusterDispatcher do not support authentication.
-You should ensure that all network access to the REST API & MesosClusterDispatcher (port 6066 and 7077 respectively by default) are restricted to hosts that are trusted to submit jobs.

 ### YARN

 For Spark on [YARN](running-on-yarn.html), Spark will automatically handle generating and